Indemnity

 Fair Market Value

 Sometimes, property loses value for reasons other than depreciation — in many of these cases, fair market value is used to calculate cash value.
 Fair market value is the price that a property would fetch in an open market.
 For instance, because of urban decay and higher taxes, many people do not want to live in many larger cities, which causes the property values in those cities to decline well below their replacement cost.
-If an insurance company paid a replacement cost minus depreciation that was higher than the fair market value of the property, then some property owners would be tempted to destroy their property to get the higher insurance value over what they would get selling it in the market.
+If an insurance company paid a replacement cost minus depreciation that exceeded the fair market value of the property, then some property owners would be tempted to destroy their property to get the higher insurance value over its sale value.

 Broad Evidence Rule

-Sometimes a fair market value is difficult to determine, or there is a question as to what the fair market value is.
+Sometimes a fair market value is difficult to determine, or there is a disagreement as to what the fair market value is.
 In these cases, the courts have used other evidence in determining a value for the loss.
-The broad evidence rule uses all relevant factors in determining the cash value for the loss, which can include, appraisals, income generated by the property, and anything else that could potentially affect the value of the property.
-The factors used are what an expert would use to determine the value of a property.
+The broad evidence rule uses all relevant factors in determining the cash value for the loss, which can include, appraisals, income generated by the property, and anything else potentially affecting the property value, using factors an expert would use to determine property value.

 Exceptions to Indemnity